A proposal to the '$\frac{1}{2}$ vs. $\frac{3}{2}$ puzzle': Semileptonic decays of within the Bethe-Salpeter methods

-The semileptonic decays of the $B_{(s)}$ to $D^{(\prime)}_{(s)1}$ can be directly calculated by the BS wave functions.
-We first briefly review the Bethe-Salpter equation, the corresponding interaction kernel and the relevant wave functions for the two-body meson systems.
+The detailed numerical calculations in this work are studied within the framework of the instantaneous Bethe-Salpeter\,(BS) methods\,\cite{SB1951,Salpeter1952}, which has already been successfully used to cope with the doubly heavy baryons\,\cite{LiQ2020}, the recently observed exotic pentaquarks\,\cite{XuH2020} and the fully heavy tetraquarks\,\cite{LiQ2021}, and also generally applied to the meson mass spectra\cite{Chang2005A,Chang2010}, the hadronic transitions and decays\cite{WangZ2012A,WangT2013,WangT2013A}.
+The theoretical calculations from BS methods have achieved satisfactory consistences with the experimental results.
+The semileptonic decays of the $B_{(s)}$ to a charmed meson can then be directly calculated by the BS wave functions.
+Here we briefly review the Bethe-Salpter equation, the corresponding interaction kernel and the relevant wave functions for the two-body meson systems.

+It should be noted that, our proposal used to solve the `$\frac12$\,vs.\,$\frac32$ puzzle' does not depend on the specific calculation methods.
+The methods introduced here allow us to present a numerical result to complete the topic discussed in this work.